Argentine Civil Wars: Federal congress of the United Provinces

-Fear of further Brazilian aggression led the provinces to agree on a federal congress in 1824.
-In a number of sessions, the congress drafted a "fundamental law" temporarily appointing the Governor of Buenos Aires Province as head of state until the formal establishment of such an office.
-Subsequent sessions saw reinvigorated support of the Banda Oriental's resistance against Brazil, culminating in the formal reintegration of the province after Uruguay's declaration of independence at the congress of Florida on 25 August 1825.
-In response, Brazil declared war on the United Provinces on 10 December 1825, prompting the enactment of the presidency and the election of Bernardino Rivadavia as its first president, in order to coordinate the new Argentine army, despite objections from the representatives of Buenos Aires, Entre Ríos, and Santa Fe over port rights.
-Rivadavia and his followers heavily pushed for reforms intended to set up the basis of a federal-level government and successfully passed the Argentine Constitution of 1826, denounced by congress representatives as centralist in nature.
+Fear of Brazilian aggression led the provinces to agree to a federal congress in 1824.
+Over a number of sessions, the congress drafted a "fundamental law" temporarily appointing the Governor of Buenos Aires Province as head of state until such an office could be formally established.
+Subsequent sessions saw reinvigorated support for the Banda Oriental's resistance against Brazil, culminating in the formal reintegration of the province into the now re-established United Provinces.
+Uruguay declared its independence at the Congress of Florida on 25 August 1825, leading Brazil to declare war on the United Provinces on 10 December 1825.
+This prompted the formal enactment of the presidency and the election of Bernardino Rivadavia as the United Provinces' first president, now tasked with coordinating the new Argentine army despite objections from the representatives of Buenos Aires, Entre Ríos, and Santa Fe over port rights.
+Rivadavia and his followers pushed hard for reforms intended to set up the basis of a federal-level government and successfully passed the Argentine Constitution of 1826, although it was denounced by some congress representatives as centralist in nature.

-Although initially successful, the war stagnated, and poorly-led negotiations in 1827 discredited the central government.
-Facing opposition on all fronts, Rivadavia resigned and Vice President Vicente López y Planes soon followed his example.
-Elections were held in Buenos Aires, where the opposition leader, Manuel Dorrego, was elected Governor of Buenos Aires as the only candidate contesting.
-His peace negotiations with Brazil faced heavy pressure from the British Empire which saw continued war as a threat to its trade networks.
-Mediated through Britain, the August 1828 Preliminary Peace Convention affirmed the independence of the Banda Oriental, a result not expected by the local population.
-The ensuing outrage prompted returning officer Juan Lavalle to stage a coup on behalf of the Unitarians in December 1828, executing Dorrego and dissolving the second republic of the United Provinces.
-Federalist rancher Juan Manuel de Rosas rose in revolt and defeated the coup.
+Although the United Provinces were initially successful in the war with Brazil it eventually stagnated, and poorly-led negotiations in 1827 discredited the central government.
+Facing opposition on all fronts Rivadavia resigned, with Vice President Vicente López y Planes soon following his example.
+Elections were held in Buenos Aires, where the opposition leader Manuel Dorrego was elected Governor of Buenos Aires since he was the only candidate.
+His peace negotiations with Brazil faced heavy pressure from the British Empire, which saw continued war as a threat to its trade networks.
+Mediated by Britain, the August 1828 Preliminary Peace Convention affirmed the independence of the Banda Oriental, a result not expected by the local population.
+The ensuing outrage prompted returning officer Juan Lavalle to stage a coup in December 1828 on behalf of those wanting a united Argentina, during which he executed Dorrego and dissolved the second republic of the United Provinces.
+But federalist rancher Juan Manuel de Rosas rose in revolt and defeated the coup.